AmirJT/readme-Generator/README.md

 ## Installation

-git clone from the repo and open it in terminal
+just git clone from the repo on you local computer

 ## Usage

-open it in Vscode then open terminak type node index.js then start answreing questions
+open the file in vs code and then open terminal and type node idex.js and start ansewering questions

 ## License